Schools and associations

 Sponsorship

-Greenpower Benelux provides structural sponsors, and helps schools find team sponsors.
+Sponsorship Greenpower Benelux provides structural sponsors, and helps schools find team sponsors.

 My involvement with Greenpower on my CV when applying for universities and internships really helped me stand out.
 The contacts I gained at Greenpower also helped me arrange my internship during my studies.